What to Know Before Buying an Electric Car: Five Questions to Consider

 While you can’t escape the buzz about EVs, it’s a lot harder to actually find an EV on the road.
 The average U.S. household only buys a new car about every six years.
 Most Americans likely haven’t driven an EV and may not even know anyone who owns one.
 (If they do, odds are it’s a Tesla.)

 Still, car companies are charging ahead.
 The country’s largest automaker, General Motors, has said it “aspires” to sell only EVs for light-duty cars and trucks by 2035.
-California and other states are also planning to ban the sale of new vehicles with combustion engines that same year.
+California and other states are also planning to that same year.

 With electric vehicles coming on strong and mass adoption looking like it’s only a matter of time, it’s worth asking if your next new car could, or should, be electric.
 We’ve put together five questions to get you up to speed on what to know before buying an electric car.